767 Naval Air Squadron

-The squadron moved to RNAS Lossiemouth in 1946 where it provided its training, operating out of the satellite airfield at HMS Fulmar at RNAS Milltown.
+The squadron moved to RNAS Lossiemouth, Moray in 1946 where it provided its training, operating out of the satellite airfield at HMS Fulmar at RNAS Milltown.
 It then moved to RNAS Yeovilton three years later in 1949, where its role became Deck Landing Control Officer Training Squadron.
-It continued in this role, moving on to RNAS Henstridge in 1952.
-Later the same year it moved to RNAS Stretton and a change in technology, the introduction of an optical landing system, meant a change in role to a Landing Signal Officers Training Squadron, eventually disbanding in 1955.
+It continued in this role, moving on to RNAS Henstridge, Somerset, in 1952.
+Later the same year it moved to RNAS Stretton, Cheshire and a change in technology, the introduction of an optical landing system, meant a change in role to a Landing Signal Officers Training Squadron, eventually disbanding in 1955.

-It reformed in 1956 as a Fighter Pilot Pool squadron at RNAS Ford, moving to HMS Goldcrest (RNAS Brawdy) later in the year.
-However, a month later it was back at HMS Peregrine but was disbanded in April 1957.
-767 Naval Air Squadron was next reformed in 1969, as the Operational Conversion Unit (OCU) for the McDonnell Douglas Phantom FG.1, operating from RNAS Yeovilton.
-When this task completed it was then disbanded again, in 1972.
+It reformed in 1956 as a Fighter Pilot Pool squadron at RNAS Ford, West Sussex, moving to HMS Goldcrest, (RNAS Brawdy), later in the year.
+However, a month later it was back at RNAS Ford, but was disbanded in April 1957.